 World Factory: The Workshop

-We are now working with the Cambridge University Doctoral Training Programme to develop a bespoke World Factory workshop, that uses the show’s game structure, but explores in more depth both the politics behind the aesthetic form of the work and how that relates to the socio-economic contexts explored in the production.
+We have worked with the Cambridge University Doctoral Training Programme to develop a bespoke World Factory workshop, that uses the show’s game structure, but explores in more depth both the politics behind the aesthetic form of the work and how that relates to the socio-economic contexts explored in the production.
 If you would be interested to hear more about the workshop, which is bookable for dates from March 2016 onwards, please see here.
-If you would like to inquire about the workshop, please email: email@example.com
+If you would like to inquire about the workshop, please email: firstname.lastname@example.org